Mark Harris (journalist)

 Harris has written three books relating to American film history.
 His first book, Pictures at a Revolution: Five Movies and the Birth of the New Hollywood, about changes in Hollywood in the 1960s and the rise of the New Hollywood movement, was published in 2008.
-His second book, Five Came Back: A Story of Hollywood and the Second World War, examined five American directors who made films for the U.S. military during World War II; it was released in 2014 and later adapted into a 2017 Netflix documentary series of the same name.
+His second book, Five Came Back: A Story of Hollywood and the Second World War, examined five American directors who made films for the U.S. military during World War II.
+It was published in 2014 and later adapted into a 2017 Netflix documentary series, Five Came Back.
 His third book, Mike Nichols: A Life, a biography about the filmmaker, was published in 2021.

 Career

 After graduating from Yale University in 1985, Harris worked at Entertainment Weekly.
 He began as a columnist and later became executive editor of the magazine.

-Since 2008, Harris has written and released three books.
-His first book, Pictures at a Revolution: Five Movies and the Birth of the New Hollywood, an examination of how the American film industry changed during the 1960s, was published in February 2008.
-Writing in The New York Times Book Review, author Jim Shepard called the book "full of pleasures ...
+Since 2008, he has written and released three books.
+The first, Pictures at a Revolution: Five Movies and the Birth of the New Hollywood, an examination of how the American film industry changed during the 1960s, was published in February 2008.
+Writing in The New York Times Book Review, the author Jim Shepard called it "full of pleasures ...
 He seems to have talked to virtually everyone who’s still around, and to great effect ...
 Mark Harris's legwork and intelligence transport us gratefully back to that exhilarating moment when it was all still about to occur."

 In February 2014, Harris published his second book, Five Came Back: A Story of Hollywood and the Second World War.
-The work is an examination of five U.S. film directors—John Ford, William Wyler, John Huston, Frank Capra, George Stevens—and their frontline work during the World War II.
-The book was well received, with The New York Times calling it, "a tough-minded, information-packed and irresistibly readable work", and The Washington Post writing that the book "has all the elements of a good movie: fascinating characters, challenges, conflicts and intense action."
-The trade publication Booklist wrote, "It's hardly news that the movies affect and are affected by the broader canvas of popular culture and world history, but Harris – perhaps more successfully than any other writer, past or present – manages to find in that symbiotic relationship the stuff of great stories," calling the book, "narrative nonfiction that is as gloriously readable as it is unfailingly informative."
+It is an examination of five U.S. film directors — John Ford, William Wyler, John Huston, Frank Capra and George Stevens — and their frontline work during World War II.
+The book was well received, with The New York Times calling it, "a tough-minded, information-packed and irresistibly readable work", and The Washington Post writing that the book "has all the elements of a good movie: fascinating characters, challenges, conflicts and intense action".
+The trade publication Booklist wrote, "It's hardly news that the movies affect and are affected by the broader canvas of popular culture and world history, but Harris – perhaps more successfully than any other writer, past or present – manages to find in that symbiotic relationship the stuff of great stories," calling the book, "narrative nonfiction that is as gloriously readable as it is unfailingly informative".
 In 2017, the book was adapted into a three-part Netflix documentary series Five Came Back.

 His third book, Mike Nichols: A Life, was published in February 2021 to critical acclaim.